Joining Record Types Versus Linking Datasets

 Data duplication

-Data duplication is possible depending on the relationship between the record types you join, and the order in which you join them.
+Data duplication can happen depending on the relationship between record types and the join order.
 For more information, see Data Duplication Based on Record Joins.

 No. Results only contain distinct values from each dataset, so there is no data duplication.